The average U.S. small-business owner has $195,000 of debt, according to a 2016 Experian study.

 Monitor your finances

 Regularly monitoring your finances helps ensure that you’re staying within the recommended debt-to-equity ratio.
-Ideally, notes Ehringer, a business would not have more than 1X to 2X leverage.
-He cautions about going above that mark.
+Ideally, a business would not have more than 1X to 2X leverage.

-Rudy Maki, Vice President at C2FO, recommends using the debt service coverage ratio as a way to assess debt.
+Using the debt service coverage ratio is a good way to assess debt.
 The debt service coverage ratio measures the company’s ability to service principal and interest payments through cash flow.
-“At a minimum, the business should be generating 1.25x the cash flow required to service all debt,” says Maki.

 The debt limit varies by industry